virtimus/i3c/README.md

 bootstrap.bat
 ```
 This will install Docker Toolbox & Bash shell for Windows.
+When "Setup - Docker Toolbox" window apears - You can just accept defaults.

 - run "Bash on Ubuntu on Windows" console - this should check out and install i3c.cloud platform from this github repo.